DarkMasquerader/Data-Analysis-Project-1/README.md

 - Data acquisition
     - Information of sales, popularity desireable for this research
     - Info that companies keep secret from competitors and future clients to give them the edge
+    - Existing games on one list but not steam
 - x
 - x